Cellular Energy

 NADPH.

-In phase two—the light-independent reactions
+In phase two—the light-independent reactions—the ATP

 and NADPH that were formed in phase one are used to